myathway-lab/3-Vault-KV-V2/README.md

 ```
  <br>

-**we can see total 8 versions. version 7 was not replaced.
+**We can see total 8 versions. version 7 was not replaced.
 It created version 8 for the new data.**

 ```yaml
 myathway@DESKTOP-QCOTPM5:/mnt/c/WINDOWS/system32$ vault kv get  --version=7 DB-Team2/Data/dabe-info